-Does your business need an order management system?
+Does your business need an order management system (OMS)?

 image.jpg

 So, how does a business keep track of all its orders across multiple eCommerce stores while updating inventory accordingly?
-That’s where order management systems come into play.
+That’s where order software and advanced OMS solutions come into play.

 What is an order management system?

 An order management system (OMS) is software that stores all your orders and items, tracks inventory, and displays the current status of each order.
-OMSs can also help you print shipping labels and update order statuses in real time, from start to finish.
+Today’s purchase order software does much more than just storage—it provides real-time events so you can update order statuses instantly, print shipping labels, and manage fulfillment from start to finish.
+With built-in integrations, a deployment-free or no-code order management system eliminates the hassle of coding, maintenance, or manual deployments.

 Additionally, order management systems integrate Economic Order Quantity (EOQ) calculations.
 EOQ is a formula that helps businesses determine the optimal order quantity to minimize total inventory costs, including ordering and holding costs.
 By automating EOQ within an OMS, businesses can avoid overstocking, reduce storage expenses, and ensure they always have the right amount of inventory on hand.